 The business benefits of having (civil) disagreements with coworkers

 According to Amy Gallo, a contributing editor at the Harvard Business Review, encouraging team members to question whether there’s a different approach is the kind of “creative friction [that] is likely to lead to new solutions.”
 That’s right—disrupting the status quo can often take your team projects further than just going with the flow.
-Disagreements at work also allow employees to:
+Disagreements and conflict in the workplace also allow employees to:

 - Feel more freedom at work.
 A workplace culture that embraces disagreements creates a safe space for sharing your ideas.